It may be a good idea to purchase chlorine sooner rather than later.

 So where does this leave the pool industry and the availability of trichlor for the rest of 2020 and the upcoming 2021 pool season?
 It is yet to be determined just how much the incident will affect both pricing and supply of the market overall, but purchasing chlorine tablets this year may not be a bad thing.

-These pool chemicals are dry and can be stored without too much trouble so purchasing at current prices could be advantageous in anticipation of a price increase and chemical shortage that could very much happen next spring.
+These pool chemicals are dry and can be stored without too much trouble so purchasing at current prices could be advantageous in anticipation of a price increase and chemical shortage for 2021.